material-components/material-components-web/packages/mdc-list/README.md

 #### Making a Graphic an Avatar

-You can use the `mdc-list--avatar-list` modifier class to style the graphic elements as what the spec calls "avatars" - large, circular details that lend themselves well to contact images, profile pictures, etc.
+You can use the `mdc-list--avatar-list` modifier class to style the graphic elements as what the spec calls "avatars" - large, circular tiles that lend themselves well to contact images, profile pictures, etc.

 ```html